 Pediatric Nutrition Course, Module 2: Basic Nutrition

 Public health nutritionists and other dietetic professionals have an important impact on the health of future generations.
 The goal of this course is to provide you with the knowledge and skills needed to improve the nutritional health of the pediatric population.
 To that end, this course will guide you through the nutrition care process in nutrition assessment, intervention, monitoring and evaluation, based on the needs of individual clients and their families.
-The course is designed to improve participants’ skills for infants, toddlers, children, and adolescents in fundamental nutrition principles.
+The course is designed to improve participants’ skills in fundamental nutrition principles for infants, toddlers, children, and adolescents.

 Module 2 of the Pediatric Nutrition Course is an online course designed for public health nutritionists.
 It is ideal for new employees in public health nutrition, nutritionists who are new to pediatrics and those who want to broaden their pediatric knowledge.